Vkkoskei/alx-system_engineering-devops/README.md

-#!/bin/bash
-pwd/n
-1-listit - Display the contents list of your current directory.
+This is the first readme of alx system engineering devops